folio-org/folio-install/alternative-install/docker-compose/README.md

         * These files are used to set recurring variables within containers

 2. ###### Variable definition

   This is still a work in progress....
 The environmental variables still need to be cleaned up.
 Duplicate variables are currently required.
-The list below is just a start.

     1. .env file

             # OKAPI Version Release Tag